Omarhamdyi/QA-Chatbot/README.md

 Notes:
 - `COHERE_API_KEY` is required for model calls.
 - `LANGSMITH_API_KEY` is optional (only for tracing/observability).
+- `Provider Flexibility:` In this project i used Cohere, but it can be easily adapted to any LLM provider of your choice (e.g., OpenAI, Anthropic)

 ### 6) Run the app